Department of Biosciences and Bioengineering | IIT Bombay

 Shivam Kashyap

 Shivam is interested in understanding the genome segregation and packaging machinery of NCLDVs.
-He has done his B.Sc. in Medical Biotechnology and M.Sc. in Biosciences.
+He holds a B.Sc. in Medical Biotechnology and an M.Sc. in Biosciences.

 Pooja Yadav

-Pooja is M.Sc.-PhD dual degree student at IIT Bombay.
-She is currently working on coevolution between bacteriophage -host and gaining insights to combat bacterial phage resistance to increase the efficacy of phage therapy.
+Pooja is an M.Sc.-PhD dual degree student at IIT Bombay.
+She is currently working on coevolution between bacteriophage-host and gaining insights to combat bacterial phage resistance to increase the efficacy of phage therapy.
 She has completed her B.Sc Zoology Hons from Sri Venkateswara College, University of Delhi.

 Ishika Gupta